ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 When thinking about applying machine learning to an energy problem, the first and most important consideration is the dataset.
 In fact, the first step in many machine learning projects is the same - start collecting data.
 A dataset for supervised machine learning has two parts - the features (such as images or raw text) and the target (what you want to predict).
 A dataset for reinforcement learning is a simulator - something that the learning algorithm can interact with.

 Some potential applications of machine learning in energy include (but are not limited too):
-- predictive maintenance
+- predictive maintenance,
-- customer segmentation
+- customer segmentation,
-- churn prediction and minimization
+- churn prediction and minimization.

 Now we will dive into the details of a few applications of machine learning in energy that are happening today.

-## Time series forecasting
+## Time Series Forecasting

 The economics and environmental impact of energy depends on time of use.
 Forecasting has always been an important practice in energy - increased deployment of variable wind and solar makes forecasting more valuable.
 [DeepMind have claimed a 20 % improvement in the value of energy using a 36 hour ahead forecast](https://deepmind.com/blog/machine-learning-can-boost-value-wind-energy/).
 Better forecasts can increase the value of renewables and reduce the requirement for backup fossil fuels.